Schnuckade2/Diadrop/README.md

 # DiaDrop

-**DiaDrop** is a powerful and user-friendly tool for creating flow diagrams, charts, presentations, and more.
+**DiaDrop** is a powerful and user-friendly tool for creating flow diagrams, charts, presentations*, and more.
 Designed for flexibility and speed, DiaDrop helps you visualize your ideas in an intuitive way—whether you're working on projects, brainstorming, teaching, or presenting concepts to others.

 <img width="222" height="222" alt="icon" src="https://github.com/user-attachments/assets/d1aa04bd-c0a8-49a0-bcff-e811a555d151" />